The National Architectural Accrediting Board (NAAB) states that:

 The Emerging Professional’s Companion (http://www.epcompanion.org/)

-Architect Registration Examination (ARC) pass rates (http://www.ncarb.org/are/are-pass-rates.aspx)
+Architect Registration Examination (ARE) pass rates (http://www.ncarb.org/pass-are)